High availability (HA)

 percona-release setup ps80

-Install the Percona server next to the backup tool with which backups are to be performed for manual synchronization of both environments.
-Run on all devices involved:
+Install the Percona server along with the backup tool with which backups will be made for the manual synchronization of both environments.
+Execute on all involved devices:

 yum install percona-server-server percona-xtrabackup-80

-In case you install the Percona server together with the Web Console and the PFMS server, you will be able to use the deploy indicating the MySQL 8 version by means of the MYVER=80 parameter:
+In case the Percona server is installed along with the web Console and the PFMS server, you can use the deploy indicating the MySQL 8 version using the MYVER=80 parameter:

 curl -Ls https://pfms.me/deploy-pandora-el8 | env MYVER=80 bash

-Activate Percona repository version 8 on all devices:
+Enable version 8 of the Percona repository on all devices:

 percona-release setup ps80

-Install the Percona server next to the backup tool with which backups are to be performed for manual synchronization of both environments.
-On all devices run:
+Install the Percona server along with the backup tool with which the backups will be made for the manual synchronization of both environments.
+On all devices execute:

 apt install -y percona-server-server percona-xtrabackup-80